 Video 4: Exploring light, space and movement.
 Reflect on Jeppe Hein’s work -360° Illusion V. Filming Location: Birmingham City University, Curzon Building.
 Date: 12th December 2018.
 Filmed by Wanshu Li.

-The work Eyewitnesses of Infinity (Video 5) by Tim Tate that creates an optical and bodily illusion of infinity through apparent limitless space.
-There is an intimacy created by viewing deeply into a circular opening, as if peering through a portal to another reality.
-Tate implements 3D printed element combined with infinity mirrors to expand the sensation of unlimited space in the artwork.
+The work Eyewitnesses of Infinity (Video 5) by Tim Tate creates an optical and bodily illusion of infinity through apparently limitless space.
+There is an intimacy created by viewing deeply into a circular opening as if peering through a portal to another reality.
+Tate implements 3D printed elements combined with infinity mirrors to expand the sensation of unlimited space in the artwork.
 The constant repetition of imagery also speaks to us of timelines: ones that go endlessly into the future or extend endlessly into the past.

 Video 6: Ben Tullman (n.d.)
 Plasma Glass.
 Filmed by Wanshu Li at SOFA Chicago 2018.